Should Employers Sign Up for E-Verify?

 Immigration Benefits of E-Verify

 Use of E-Verify allows some foreign students to obtain an extended period of employment authorization without their employers having to file H-1B petitions on their behalf (effectively delaying the need to file an H-1B petition by a year).
-For more, see Certain F-1 Students Can Extend Optional Practical Training Period.
+For more, see F-1 Students in STEM Fields Can Extend Optional Practical Training Period by 24 Months.

 Peace of Mind When Using E-Verify System